+(Governing body)

-(Governing body) (Entity) We have audited, in accordance with auditing standards generally accepted in the United States of America, and the standards applicable to financial audits contained in Government Auditing Standards , issued by the Comptroller General of the United States the financial statements of (list of opinion units) of as of and for the year ended, and the related notes to the financial statements, and have issued our report thereon dated [Paragraph to be used for other local governments, not subject to UFARS] The Minnesota Legal Compliance Audit Guide for Other Political Subdivisions , promulgated by the State Auditor pursuant to Minn.
+(Entity) We have audited, in accordance with auditing standards generally accepted in the United States of America, and the standards applicable to financial audits contained in Government Auditing Standards , issued by the Comptroller General of the United States the financial statements of (list of opinion units) of as of and for the year ended, and the related notes to the financial statements, which collectively comprise the's basic financial statements, and have issued our report thereon dated The Minnesota Legal Compliance Audit Guide for Other Political Subdivisions , promulgated by the State Auditor pursuant to Minn.
 Stat. § 6.65, contains six categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements, miscellaneous provisions, and tax increment financing.
-Our audit considered al of the listed categories, 2 except that we did not test for compliance with the provisions for (identify area not tested) because (state reasons for excluding any areas from audit).
-In connection with our audit, nothing came to our attention that caused us to believe tha failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Political Subdivisions .
+Our audit considered all of the listed categories, 2 except that we did not test for compliance with the provisions for (identify area not tested) because (state reasons for excluding any areas from audit).
+In connection with our audit, nothing came to our attention that caused us to believe that failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions .
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the's noncompliance with the above referenced provisions.
 The purpose of this report is solely to describe the scope of our testing of compliance and the results of that testing, and not to provide an opinion on compliance.
 Accordingly, this communication is not suitable for any other purpose.
 (Signature) (Date)